<function>

 45.745 ns (1 allocation: 896 bytes)

-, which provides Julia with a hint to specialize.
-Another solution is to wrap the function in a tuple and then call it.
-This ensures the identification of the function's type, as tuples identify a concrete type for each element.
+Another solution involves wrapping the function in a tuple before passing it as an argument.
+This ensures the identification of the function's type, as tuples define a concrete type for each of their elements.

 Below, we outline both approaches.